cse110-sp24-group17/cse110-sp24-group17/specs/WebscribeUserDoc.md

 Welcome to WebScribe!
 Our application provides a comprehensive platform for managing journals, editing markdown files, exploring files, and more.
 This guide will walk you through the various features and components of our app.

-# Progrssive Web App Downlaod Instructions
+# Progrssive Web App Download Instructions

 ![Image](source/assets/pwaDownload.png)